MichalBartek-14/WURxKNMI_WindTurbines/README.md

 # WURxKNMI_WindTurbines Project README.md
-Authors: Michal Bartek, Mirjam Krikke, Wen Chai, Dylan Bok Analysis For Wind Turbines in the Netherlands
+Authors: Michal Bartek, Mirjam Krikke, Wen Chai, Dylan Bok Analysis For Wind Turbines in the Netherlands the code was developed with the use of AI

 *Python Scripts*
 The functionality of the provided python scripts: